 There has been a LONG debate about the ACFT alternate events for the new Army Combat Fitness Test.
-What should the ACFT Alternate Events be for Soldiers on permanent profile?
+What should the ACFT Alternate Events be for Soldiers on permanent profiles?
 Well the answers are in.
 These Alternate Events are not easy either!
-I lIKE IT!
+I LIKE IT!
 Read more and find out!

 Quick Links Page Menu

 - Army 2.5 Mile Walk – NEW!

 - Aerobic Options – ACFT Alternate Events

 Yes, The ACFT will have Alternate Events.
 The Alternate Events were created for those Soldiers on Profile who can NOT perform the 2 Mile Run Event.

 2. Bike – 12k Meters

 Army 2.5 Mile Walk – The NEW Alternate Event